aaron-grau/curic/ruby/projects/poly_tree_node/README.md

 # Intro Algorithms and Data Structures

-If you need a refresher on algos and data structures, refer to the [reading][intro-algos] from last night!
+If you need a refresher on algorithms and data structures, refer to the [reading][intro-algos] from last night!

 Estimated time: 2hrs

-[intro-algos]: ./intro-algorithms.md
+[intro-algos]: ../../readings/intro-algorithms-and-data-structures.md

 ## Phase 0: Description